History of the Anglican Communion: Provincial organization

 Local conditions soon made a provincial organization necessary, and it was gradually introduced.
 The bishop of Calcutta received letters patent as metropolitan of India when the sees of Madras and Bombay were founded; and fresh patents were issued to Bishop Broughton in 1847 and Bishop Gray in 1853, as metropolitans of Australia and South Africa respectively.
 Similar action was taken in 1858, when Bishop Selwyn became metropolitan of New Zealand; and again in 1860, when, on the petition of the Canadian bishops to the Crown and the colonial legislature for permission to elect a metropolitan, letters patent were issued appointing Bishop Fulford of Montreal to that office.
-Since then metropolitans have been chosen and provinces formed by regular synodical action, a process greatly encouraged by the resolutions of the Lambeth Conferences on the subject.
+Subsequently, metropolitans were chosen and provinces formed by regular synodical action, a process greatly encouraged by the resolutions of the Lambeth Conferences on the subject.
 The constitution of these provinces was not uniform.
 In some cases, as South Africa, New South Wales, and Queensland, the metropolitan see was fixed.
-Elsewhere, as in New Zealand, where no single city can claim pre-eminence, the metropolitan is either elected or else is the senior bishop by consecration.
+Elsewhere, as in New Zealand, where no single city can claim pre-eminence, the metropolitan was either elected or else was the senior bishop by consecration.
 Two further developments must be mentioned: